MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Credits

-This report template couldn't be prepared without amazing people who experimented with Google Data Studio before and shared their work with the community.
+This report template couldn't be prepared without amazing people who experimented with Google Data Studio previously and shared their work and knowledge with the community.
+I would like to thank all of them for doing so and inspiring the creation of this report by listing them below.

 ### Google Analytics Reports